launchdarkly/sse-contract-tests/README.md

 #### `event` message

 This message indicates that the test service has received an event from the SSE stream.
-The `type`, `data`, `id`, and `retry` fields correspond to the fields of an SSE event.
+The `type`, `data`, and `id` fields correspond to the fields of an SSE event.
 All but `data` are optional.

 ```json
 {